dquintor/crudzaso_games/README.md

-# ¿Que tanto sabes?
-Game
+# WHAT DO YOU KNOW SO MUCH?

-CRUDAZSO Games is a command-line mini‑platform that manages users, authentication, and a trivia-style game.\
+What do you know so much?, is a command-line mini‑platform that manages users, authentication, and a trivia-style game.\
 The project is structured in modular Python files, making it easy to extend, maintain, and scale.